Bordered manifolds with torus boundary and the link surgery formula: Arc systems and the link surgery formula

 via the formula

-We define $\Phi_w^0\colon \CF(\cL_{\a},\cL_{\b})\to \CF(\cL_{\a},\cL_{\b})$ via the formula
+We define $\Phi_{w_i}^0\colon \ve{\CF}^-(\cL_{\a},\cL_{\b})\to \ve{\CF}^-(\cL_{\a},\cL_{\b})$ via the formula

-\begin{lem} If $\cL_{\a}$ and $\cL_{\b}$ are algebraically rigid hypercubes of handleslide equivalent attaching curves, then $\Phi_w=\Phi_{w}^0$. \end{lem} \begin{proof} For algebraically rigid hypercubes of attaching curves, the only special inputs for the hypercube differential are top degree intersection points, which are uniquely determined and have no $\scU_w$-powers.
-In particular, the $\scU_w$-power of an arrow in the differential of $\CF(\cL_{\a},\cL_{\b})$ is determined entirely by the multiplicity of the corresponding holomorphic $\ell$-gon, which is exactly what the map $\Phi_w^0$ records. \end{proof}
+\begin{lem} If $\cL_{\a}$ and $\cL_{\b}$ are algebraically rigid hypercubes of handleslide equivalent attaching curves, then $\Phi_{w_i}=\Phi_{w_i}^0$. \end{lem} \begin{proof} For algebraically rigid hypercubes of attaching curves, the only special inputs for the hypercube differential are top degree intersection points, which are uniquely determined and have no $\scU_i$-powers.
+In particular, the $\scU_i$-power of an arrow in the differential of $\ve{\CF}^-(\cL_{\a},\cL_{\b})$ is determined entirely by the $n_{w_i}$ multiplicity of the corresponding holomorphic $\ell$-gon, which is exactly what the map $\Phi_{w_i}^0$ records. \end{proof}

-\begin{rem} Similar to the setting of the 3-manifold invariants, the map $\Phi_w$ is a null-homotopic hypercube endomorphism, though the natural homotopy does not commute with the action of $\scU_{w}$.
-Compare \cite{ZemGraphTQFT}*{Equation~14.34}.
-It is easy to verify that
+\begin{rem} Similar to the setting of the 3-manifold invariants, the map $\Phi_{w_i}$ is a null-homotopic hypercube endomorphism, though the natural homotopy does not commute with the action of $\scU_{i}$.
+A similar comment holds for the endomorphisms $\Psi_{z_i}$ and $\Phi_{p_i}$, when $p_i$ is a free basepoint.
+As in \cite{ZemGraphTQFT}*{Equation~14.34}, we have

-where $\d$ denotes the hypercube differential and $\d_{\scU_w}$ is the map
+where $\d$ denotes the hypercube differential and $\d_{\scU_i}$ is the map